tombrereton/dotnet-api/README.md

   memory, or access array incorrectly.
 We use discriminated unions instead of the Result object because it's more expressive, handling the result is simpler, type safety for errors, and [Microsoft may add them to C#](https://github.com/dotnet/csharplang/blob/main/proposals/TypeUnions.md).
+- _March 2025_: Use RabbitMq for local development (e.g. Aspire, Testcontainers) as the Azure Service Bus emulator does not support the Admin Api, which Masstransit requires for creating queues and topics.

 ## Prerequisites